-The ArcGIS Pro ArcPy Reference contains detailed information about every ArcPy module, function, and class provided with ArcGIS Pro, working with Python, as well as how to work with, and create your own, geoprocessing tools in Python.
+The ArcGIS Pro Python Reference contains detailed information about every ArcPy module, function, and class provided with ArcGIS Pro, working with Python, as well as how to work with, and create your own, geoprocessing tools in Python.

-What's in the ArcPy reference?
+What's in the Python reference?

 Python is a free, cross-platform, open-source programming language that is both powerful and easy to learn.
 It is widely used and supported and is an integral part of ArcGIS.

 Whether you've worked with Python in other ArcGIS products or not, this section covers several important topics for getting started with Python in ArcGIS Pro, including Python migration for ArcGIS Pro, Installing Python for ArcGIS Pro, and What is ArcPy? and What is the ArcGIS API for Python?

 Geoprocessing and Python

 Python can be used to automate the execution of geoprocessing tools as well as provide the ability to create your own geoprocessing tools, either as a script tool or a Python toolbox tool.
 Click to expand the Accessing geoprocessing tools node and you'll find introductory topics for working and understanding with geoprocessing tools such as Using tools in Python.
-Click on the Creating geoprocessing tools with Python node to find topics on creating your own tools, such as What is a script tool? and What is a Python toolbox?
+Click on the Creating geoprocessing tools node to find topics on creating your own tools, such as What is a script tool? and What is a Python toolbox?

 ArcPy functions and classes